zincbase/zincserver/README.md

 ## Status

 The software is mostly feature complete, but still at an alpha level of stability.
 Additional real-world testing is required before it is ready for production use.
-To help turn this into a mature, stable product, please report any crash or unexpected behavior.
+To help turn this into a mature, stable product, please report any crash, unexpected behavior or missing feature at the [issue tracker](https://github.com/zincbase/zincserver/issues).

 ## Platform support